PrabhuMane93/Competitor-Analysis/README.md

 ```bash
 cd streamlit_app
 ```
-### Next, proceed with the steps outlined in the enclosing README.
+### Next, proceed with the steps outlined in the enclosing README in streamlit_app folder.